top of page

 After 9/11: One Girl's Journey Through Darkness to a New Beginning

-Helaina's memoir encapsulates the journey of a girl growing up with PTSD after living through the events firsthand, chronicling its effects on a young girl at the outset of adolescence, following her as she spirals into addiction and rebellion, through loss, chaos, and confusion.
+Helaina Hovitz was twelve years old and in middle school three blocks away when the World Trade Center was attacked.
+Her memoir encapsulates the journey of a girl growing up with PTSD after living through the events firsthand, chronicling its effects on a young girl at the outset of adolescence, following her as she navigates a changed New York City while spiraling into chaos.

-It would take Helaina more than a decade to overcome the PTSD — and subsequent alcohol addiction — that went misdiagnosed and mistreated.
+It would take Helaina more than a decade to overcome the PTSD that went misdiagnosed and mistreated for so many years as she battled a condition that became increasingly complex and dangerous over time.

 In many ways, After 9/11 is the story of a generation growing up in the aftermath of America’s darkest day.
 And for one young woman, it is the story of a survivor who, after witnessing the end, got to make a new beginning.